London Borough of Enfield: Industry

 Enfield has a history of armaments manufacture—see Royal Small Arms Factory.
 The Lee–Enfield .303 rifle was standard issue for the British Army until 1957, although its usage carried on afterwards for some time.
 Other firearms manufactured there include the Bren and Sten machine guns—the "en" in both cases denoting the place of manufacture.

 The world's first solid state circuitry colour televisions were manufactured by Ferguson at their now closed plant in Enfield.

 The first mass-produced dishwasher was manufactured in Hotpoint's now closed Enfield plant.

 The Barclays Bank branch in Enfield was the first place in the world to have an ATM or cash machine; it was officially opened in June 1967 by Reg Varney, a television actor and personality most famous for his lead role in the comedy series On the Buses.
 This historical event was marked by a silver plaque on the wall of the bank, and later by an English Heritage Blue plaque.

 A fine example of a grade II listed art deco factory building can be found along Southbury Road, with the former Ripaults Factory, now an office building for Travis Perkins.

+Administrative history

+The area of the modern borough broadly corresponds to the two ancient parishes of Enfield and Edmonton, and was historically part of the county of Middlesex.
+Both parishes were made local board districts in 1850, each with an elected board overseeing public health and responsible for the provision of infrastructure.
+The Edmonton district was divided in 1881, when its western part was made a separate district called Southgate.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

+Each of the three urban districts was later raised to the status of a municipal borough: Southgate in 1933, Edmonton in 1937, and Enfield in 1955.

+The modern borough was created in 1965 under the London Government Act 1963, covering the combined area of the former boroughs of Enfield, Edmonton and Southgate, which were all abolished at the same time.
+The area was transferred from Middlesex to Greater London to become one of the 32 London Boroughs.

+The armorial bearings of these three boroughs were also merged.
+The heraldic beast on the shield of the Enfield coat of arms is known in heraldry as an "Enfield" (or colloquially as the Enfield beast), and is used extensively as a logo representing Enfield, particularly by the borough council.